undrverse/FUN/README.md

 If the bot is setup successfully and the token is correct, you'll start to see logging appear in the console. ^^

-## Test Onyx Out In This Support Server
+## Test Bot Out In This Support Server
-If you want to test Onyx out before adding her to your server, [just join this server](https://discord.gg/cSWHaEK), and leave when you want.
+If you want to test Bot out before adding her to your server, [just join this server](https://discord.gg/5RZxBhk), and leave when you want.
-Onyx runs 24/7, so she'll always be online. :D
+Bot runs 24/7, so she'll always be online. :D